-Curing: After the concrete has dried, you can remove it from the mold, but it's not ready for finishing: It still has to cure.
+After the concrete has dried, you can remove it from the mold, but it's not ready for finishing: It still has to cure.
 That process takes several days to a week, depending on the type of concrete and weather conditions.
 Be sure to follow the manufacturer's instructions to get the best results.
 After the concrete has cured, you can paint the leaf stone to match its natural counterpart and seal if desired.

 Low-Maintenance Perennials for the Midwest

 Looking for no-fail flowers?
 Here are some of our top picks for Midwestern gardens.